michaelpradel/LExecutor/README.md

 2. Instrument the Python files that will be LExecuted
 3. Set the iids_file in CodeT5ValuePredictor.py to point to the iids file used or generated in step 2
 4. Run the Python files instrumented in step 2

+## Running the Pynguin Baseline

+Extract functions into individual files, see:

+`python -m lexecutor.evaluation.FunctionExtractor --help`

+Create and enter a virtual environment for Python 3.10 (required by the newest Pynguin version):

+`python3.10 -m venv myenv_py3.10`

+`source myenv_3.10/bin/activate`

+Run Pynguin on the extracted functions:

+`python -m lexecutor.evaluation.RunPyngiun --files dir_with_functions/*.py`

+See `pynguin-report/statistics.csv` for coverage results (as measured by Pynguin).